scottdurow/power-platform-pro-dev-workshop/Labs/Lab 1 - TypeScript Webresources.md

 }

 ```
+After you have pasted this in, you may see it underlined in red - this is because the indentation does not match the prettier styles we configured.
+You can fix by opening **View** -> **Command Palette** and then using the VS Code command `ESLint: Fix all auto-fixable Problems` - if you assigned a keyboard short cut earlier - you can also use this.

 If you type this in manually, you will see the intellisense for the Xrm types that is provided by the module `@types/xrm`.

-If you make any changes to this file you may start to see red underlined areas that indicate ESLint formatting issues.
-Try changing the `const` to `var` - and see the warning that is shown.
+Now try changing the `const` to `var` - and see the warning that is shown.
 ![Eslint No Var](./assets/eslint-no-var.png)

-Use the VS Code command `ESLint: Fix all auto-fixable Problems` - if you assigned a keyboard short cut earlier - you can also use this.
+Use the VS Code command again `ESLint: Fix all auto-fixable Problems` - if you assigned a keyboard short cut earlier - you can also use this.

 > [!TIP]
 >